Category_CBD Edibles

 Airline-Specific Guidelines for Traveling with Edibles

-Aside from TSA, federal, and state regulations, each airline may have its own set of rules and policies when it comes to traveling with cannabis edibles.
-Some airlines may be stricter than others regarding the transportation of cannabis, even if it is legal in your departure or arrival state.
+Each airline may have its own set of rules when it comes to traveling with edibles.
+Some may be stricter than others regarding the transportation of cannabis, even if it is legal in your departure or arrival state.
+Check if the airline you're flying with allows any form of cannabis onboard.
+Some may ban all cannabis goods, while others may permit non-THC or low-THC items.

 Can You Fly with Edibles in Your Carry-On Bag?